Klaidi Lolos: Torquay United

 Lolos was announced as a new signing for Torquay United on 19 July 2021.
 Lolos was released by the club after one season.

 Oxford City

 In July 2022, Lolos joined National League South club Oxford City having spent time with the club on trial.

 Crawley Town

 On 15 July 2023, Lolos signed for League Two club Crawley Town on a two-year contract.

 Bolton Wanderers

 On 28 June 2024, he joined EFL League One side Bolton Wanderers on a three-year contract.

 Peterborough United

 On 1 August 2025, Lolos signed for fellow League One club Peterborough United on a three-year deal for an undisclosed fee.

+On 9 January 2026, he returned to League Two club Crawley Town on loan for the remainder of the season.
+On 4 May 2026, Lolos was transfer listed.

+On 1 September 2026, Lolos joined Rotherham United on loan until the end of the season.

 International career

 Having previously been invited on international training camps, on 12 February 2019 Lolos scored his first goal for the Greece U19 team, in a 2–0 friendly win against Romania.